Code-Institute-Submissions/PrezBala-Project4_AugResub/README.md

 As a developer, I want to create the foundation for the database, enabling users to update their posts by commenting below them.
 As a developer, I want to be able to delete comments / replies from all users within Front.
-As a user, I want the ability to remove my own comments and replies, while ensuring that this action is limited exclusively to my own submissions.
+As a user, I want the ability to remove my own comments,replies and edit my comments while ensuring that this action is limited exclusively to my own submissions.
 As a non-logged-in user, I want to browse ideas from other users, but I will need to log in to post my own.

 Epic 3 - Login, Signup, and Logout Pages